Wader Pilot Logbook

 Once you are set as a new Wader user, you might want to bring your flights that are logged in a different logbook or provided by your airline or flight school system.

 We offer importing services for the formats listed below through a one-time payment.
-If your data comes from a different format not listed below, it may require additional processing under our PRO support service.
-In that case, contact us for more information!
+If your data comes from a different format not listed below, it may require additional processing under our service.
+In that case, for more information!

 How to Request an Import